 What kind of air fryer do you use?

-I own the Philips 2.75 qt Viva Air Fryer , and I absolutely love it!
+I (used to!) own the Philips 2.75 qt Viva Air Fryer , and I absolutely love it!
 Frozen things that are normally baked or fried come out crispier than I’ve ever tasted.
 Plus you always save time by not having to heat up the oven, so that’s definitely a win.

 Another bonus about air frying rather than deep frying is there is little to no mess to clean up!
 If your chimichangas are tightly wrapped, no filling will leak out, so your air fryer will remain pretty clean after you cook up a batch of these chimichangas.